-The Company has taken advantage of the "householding" rules of the SEC that permit the delivery of one set of the proxy materials to shareholders who have the same address, to conserve resources and achieve the benefit of reduced printing and mailing costs.
-Shareholders residing at a shared address will continue to receive separate proxy cards.
-If you did not receive an individual copy of our annual report to shareholders or this proxy statement, and wish to do so, the Company will send a copy to you if you make a written request to Shenandoah Telecommunications Company, 500 Shentel Way, P.O.
+The Company has taken advantage of the "householding" rules of the SEC.
+For shareholders requesting to receive proxy materials in printed form, the householding rules permit the delivery of one set of the printed proxy materials to shareholders who have the same address, to conserve resources and achieve the benefit of reduced printing and mailing costs.
+If you wish to receive a paper copy of our annual report to shareholders or this proxy statement, you may follow the instructions on the Notice of Internet Availability or make a written request to Shenandoah Telecommunications Company, 500 Shentel Way, P.O.
 Box 459, Edinburg, Virginia 22824, Attention: Shareholder Services, or call us at 540-984-5200.
-If you are receiving multiple copies of our annual report to shareholders and proxy statement, you can request householding by contacting Shareholder Services in the same manner.
+If you are receiving multiple copies of our annual report to shareholders and proxy statement, you can request householding or electronic delivery by contacting Shareholder Services in the same manner.